 Espinoza attributed the dispute to a “misunderstanding” between the ownership and the lender.

 The legal action joins a trio of lawsuits against Espinoza, who allegedly owes close to $4 million combined to a would-be commercial tenant and two other lenders.
-Espinoza said he plans to address all of them, and only fell behind on payments owed the opposing parties in the suits due to either the failures of his partners involved in the disputes, or, in the case of a tenant that says it’s owed a more than $300,000 security deposit, a simple lack of awareness of the problem.
+Espinoza said he plans to address all of them, and only fell behind on payments owed to the opposing parties in the suits due to either the failures of his partners involved in the disputes, or, in the case of a tenant that says it’s owed a more than $300,000 security deposit, a simple lack of awareness of the problem.

 Habeeb and an attorney for CRE Bridge Capital did not respond to requests for comment.
 CRE Bridge Capital Managing Partner Daniel Sobelman declined to comment.

-The $3.1 million loan from CRE Bridge was issued this spring to refinance a mortgage that was set to mature on the Bloomingdale property, at 250 West Schick Road according to a LinkedIn post from the lender.
+The $3.1 million loan from CRE Bridge was issued this spring to refinance a mortgage that was set to mature on the Bloomingdale property, at 250 West Schick Road, according to a LinkedIn post from the lender.
 At the time, the owners were also looking for a separate lender to issue a construction loan that would fund renovations for the hotel, the post said.

 “The sponsor has an excellent track record with over 40 hotel development projects and over 25 Hotel and Food & Beverage facilities currently under management,” the social media post read.